 Ruth Benedict scores a blockbuster publishing international bestseller with Patterns of Culture.
 Inevitably Ruth Benedict’s extremely popular work will be compared to Jared Diamond’s The World Until Yesterday: What Can We Learn from Traditional Societies?
+Ruth Benedict’s Patterns of Culture will surely be on Bill Gates’s summer reading list.

 Early reviews give the edge to Ruth Benedict’s Patterns of Culture, for its conceptual framework; for elaborating the ethnographic record without romanticizing or resorting to politically-correct euphemisms; for clarity of writing and accessibility; and for attention to impact in today’s society.
 Even more amazingly, Ruth Benedict accomplishes all this with a book published in 1934!